nus-cs3203/course-website/contents/basic-spa-requirements/program-query-language/introduction.md

 5. Synonyms of design entities can appear as relationship arguments, and should match the design entity defined for the relationship.
     *   E.g. For `Parent(arg1, arg2)`, if `arg1` is a synonym, then `arg1` must be a statement synonym, or a subtype of a statement synonym (read, print, assign, if, while, call).
     *   E.g. For `Modifies(arg1, arg2)`, if `arg2` is a synonym, then `arg2` must be a variable synonym.
+6. Similarly, synonyms of design entities can appear as arguments in pattern clauses, and should match the design entity defined for pattern clauses.
+    *   E.g. For clause `pattern a (arg1, _)`, if `arg1` is a synonym, then `arg1` must be a variable synonym.